 Meditation and the need for virtue

 Meditation is best defined as cultivating virtue.
 With meditation we train the mind in developing virtue.
 Thus, meditation itself is a most virtuous karma.
 In meditation we develop mindfulness, awareness, focus, concentration and insight.
 These are virtuous states of mind and the karmic causes of ever greater happiness.
 Further, in meditation we cultivate the virtues of love, compassion, wisdom, generosity, ethics and so forth.
 These are the karmic causes of many good conditions and expanded happiness.
 They can also be the causes for your eventual Enlightenment.
-This article shows how meditation affects karma.

 Everybody enjoys more good karma.
 We can thus be mindful in creating good actions.
 But we can also start and maintain a regular daily meditation practice.
 When directed well, these meditations will end the effects of negative karma.
 They will propel our life through positive karma.
 In the long run they will bring us to Enlightenment.